sqrta/QSynth/document/README.md

 ## List of claims

 - We present QSynth, the first recursive quantum program synthesis framework.
 We evaluate QSynth with a benchmark of 10 quantum programs, and show that QSynth is able to synthesize practical recursive quantum programs in a reasonable time.
-(The first column of Table 3)
+The first column of Table
 - QSynth successfully captures the inductive structure of the targeting problem and produces better programs than human-written programs in Qiskit.
 (Fig.14)

-### Reproduce The result
+## Reproduce The result

 To produce the first column of Table 3 and synthesize the example programs in the paper, run the command
 ```